Courses

 This program prepares a graduate for journeyman level positions as a pipe welder or fitter or combination pipe welder/fitter in the manufacturing or job shop area.
 This course also prepares the individual for pipe welding and pipe fitting positions in the field construction industry, consisting of shutdowns, turnarounds, add-ons, and new construction of various plants including power plants, petro/chemical plants, pulp, and paper plants, food processing plants and refineries.This course is a competency-based program.
 Students may progress at their own pace per American Welding Society and American Society of Mechanical Engineers Code Standards.
 It is mandatory that the student shall complete 720 hours and retain passing grades.
 A diploma and Welder Performance Certification Papers will be issued when the student has fulfilled the required elements.
 Students who have not completed the required elements shall receive neither a diploma nor Welder Performance Certification Papers.

-Each day will be composed of one hour of classroom lecture and seven hours of hands-on training in the shop.
+Each day will be composed of one hour of classroom lecture and seven hours of hands-on training in the shop for the first 14 weeks.
+The last 4 weeks will consist of eight hours of hands-on training each day.

 Course Length: 720 hours